Bringing It Back To Communities

-Novosibirsk is in Siberia.
+I chose to work in Siberia.
 Living in Siberia is another story.
-The community I chose to work with was vital for my organization’s Visa status, but nobody wanted to work with them because they were a religious organization that had legalistic rules.
+I was able to work with a church that had endured persecution underneath communism.
 In my eyes, they were rebels who stood up for their beliefs despite the persecution that would follow.
 I wanted to know them.

-When I met Pastor Edward, he had an important request.
+When I met Pastor E, he had an important request.
 He was uncomfortable asking it because he was always met with a Western argument.
 His request was that when I was at the church, I refrain from wearing makeup and wear a dress.
-“No problem” I said and immediately followed up with, “Since I will be living near members of the congregation, I’ll do this everyday”.
+“No problem” I said and immediately followed up with, “Since I will be living near members of the congregation, I’ll do this every day”.
 The look on his face!
-He told me that wasn’t necessary and I explained it was because my intention was to learn, not cause division within his congregation.
+He told me that wasn’t necessary, and I explained it was because my intention was to learn, not cause division within his congregation.

 That began a wonderful friendship.
 Behind closed doors, he and I had discussions regarding his belief system, but his congregation never knew my thoughts.
 I traveled with them, ate with them, participated in weddings, sang in their services, huddled with them as we walked in minus 30 degrees weather and did my best to speak their language.